 Tip 10: Compare shipping costs and send parcels cheaper

 Would you rather not negotiate with carriers yourself or look for companies you can work with?
 Then we have good news!

 At Sendcloud, we combine the power of more than 15,000 online stores and work with carriers such as DHL, DPD, UPS and Same Day Delivery.

 This allows us to offer you competitive shipping rates and let you decide how you want to send your parcels.
 Best of all, you pay per parcel afterwards.

 This way, Sendcloud grows with you.
 In addition, you automate everything from printing shipping labels and sending Track & Trace emails to processing your returns.

 With Sendcloud, you can ship up to 300% more efficiently thanks to online store integrations and user-friendly software.
 Curious how that shipping works?
-Check out the ‘How it works’ page.
+Create an account for free!

 Do you have any tips for cheaper shipping?
 Let us know!